katzenpost/katzenpost/docs/specs/pki.rst

 3.1 Protocol Messages
 ---------------------

-   There are only two message types in this protocol:
+   There are only two document types in this protocol:

    * ``mix_descriptor``: A mix descriptor describes a mix.